 Consider where your tops end on your body.
 If they stop at the widest part, that’s where the eye goes.
 Those that conclude at more narrow points will always be more flattering.
 Longer tops don’t always have the desired effect.
 Some hug under the tummy and draw more attention to that area.
 Look for tops that flow across the body without drawing attention to the parts we don’t want to feature.

 Below, a red cardigan and a few accessories pull together an elevated casual look.
 The line of the top is shorter than the cardigan, which gives a more slender appearance.
-When both the cardigan and the top end at the same place, the effect is not the same.
+When both the cardigan and the top end simultaneously, the effect is not the same.

 Fit, color, attitude, fabric, and proportion all play a part in creating our most flattering looks.
 I hope the series for this week helped you see the possibilities in your wardrobe.
 (Scroll down below this post to see the previous two.)